 'The invisible hand illusion: Multi-sensory integration leads to the embodiment of a discrete volume of empty space', Journal of Cognitive Neuroscience, Arvid Guterstam, Giovanni Gentile & Henrik Ehrsson, online 11 April 2013.

-*This information is from an external source (Karolinska Institutet).
+(i)Source/Reference: Karolinska Institutet.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - 3D Printed Face Prosthesis for Eye Cancer Patients | American Academy of Ophthalmology (2014-10-20 11:08:00)

 - 2 - Cricothyrotomy FX Prosthetic Crike | Amputees in Action Ltd (2011-06-27 14:50:00)